-Cryptography is the practice of protecting information from undesired access by hiding it or converting it into nonsense so know one else can read it.
+Cryptography is the practice of protecting information from undesired access by hiding it or converting it into nonsense so no one else can read it.
 Shiro focuses on two core elements of Cryptography: ciphers that encrypt data like email using a public or private key, and hashes (aka message digests) that irreversibly encrypt data like passwords.

 Interface-driven, POJO based - All of Shiro’s APIs are interface-based and implemented as POJOs.
 This allows you to easily configure Shiro Cryptography components with JavaBeans-compatible formats like JSON, YAML, Spring XML and others.
 You can also override or customize Shiro as you see necessary, leveraging its API to save you time and effort.